 There are 200 things working against you, according to Google.
 That’s a lot of factors to fight against when it comes to getting above the fold on the first page.
 And three years ago, we probably only knew what a third of them were.

 Luckily we know most of them now, thanks to determined research and trial/error.
-One of those things is the difference between your website saying http and http”s”.
+One of those things is the difference between your website saying HTTP and HTTP”s”.That little 's' comes from the existence of a website security certificate, which Google's algorithm will reward you for.
+Want to learn about what it is, why Google likes it so much, and how to get one?
+Click To Tweet

 We’ve got your guide below!